 A Turkish extremist who carried out one of the 20th century's most shocking attacks, shooting and wounding Pope John Paul II in St. Peter's Square.

-Mehmet Ali Ağca emerged from Turkey's violent political turmoil of the late 1970s as a young right-wing militant.
-His notoriety began with the cold-blooded assassination of respected left-wing journalist Abdi İpekçi on a Istanbul street in 1979.
-After a brief imprisonment, he escaped from a military jail under mysterious circumstances, vanishing only to reappear in Rome in 1981.
-On May 13th, in the middle of St. Peter's Square, he fired four shots at close range, severely wounding Pope John Paul II.
-His motives remained a tangled web of personal fanaticism, possible political manipulation, and claims of being the 'messiah.'
-Captured immediately, his trial and subsequent years in Italian prisons were a spectacle.
-In a remarkable turn, the Pope visited him in prison in 1983, offering a personal forgiveness that became a global symbol of reconciliation.
-After serving nearly 30 years, Ağca was extradited to Turkey in 2010 to serve time for İpekçi's murder, eventually being released in 2014.
-His life stands as a dark thread connecting Turkish political violence, international terrorism, and an act that tested the very concept of forgiveness.
+Mehmet Ali Ağca fired four shots at close range in St. Peter's Square on May 13, 1981, severely wounding Pope John Paul II.
+He emerged from Turkey's violent political turmoil of the late 1970s as a right-wing militant.
+His notoriety began with the assassination of journalist Abdi İpekçi in Istanbul in 1979.
+After a brief imprisonment, he escaped from a military jail and vanished, only to reappear in Rome.
+Captured immediately, his motives remained a tangle of personal fanaticism, political manipulation, and claims of being the "messiah."
+The Pope visited him in prison in 1983, offering forgiveness.
+After nearly 30 years, Ağca was extradited to Turkey in 2010 to serve time for İpekçi's murder and was released in 2014.

 1946–1964